rcskids/ScriptLinkStandard/README.md

 .NET Framework | Compatible
 -------------- | ----------
-4.7.1 | Untested
+4.7.1 | Yes
-4.7 | Untested
+4.7 | Yes
-4.6.2 | Untested
+4.6.2 | Yes
 4.6.1 | Yes
-4.6 | Yes
+4.6 | No
-4.5.2 | Yes
+4.5.2 | No
-4.5.1 | Yes
+4.5.1 | No
-4.5 | Yes
+4.5 | No
+4 | No

 Check out the Microsoft Docs for more information on [.NET Standard compatibility](https://docs.microsoft.com/en-us/dotnet/standard/net-standard).

-ScriptLink APIs based on ScriptLinkStandard can be run on Windows Server 2008 or later.
+ScriptLink APIs based on ScriptLinkStandard can be run on Windows Server 2008 R2 or later.
 More information can be found on [Microsoft Docs](https://docs.microsoft.com/en-us/dotnet/framework/get-started/system-requirements).

 ### ScriptLinkStandard.Objects
 The ScriptLinkStandard.Objects namespace contains the object definitions and will be the most commonly used namespace in your projects.